dbashford/textract/README.md

 * [#41](https://github.com/dbashford/textract/issues/41).
 Added support for pulling files from a URL.
 * [#40](https://github.com/dbashford/textract/issues/40).
 Added support for extracting text from a node `Buffer`.
 This prevents you from having to write the file to disk first.  textract does have to write the file to disk itself, but because it is a textract requirement that files be on disk textract should be able to take care of that for you.
 Two new functions, `textract.fromBufferWithName` and `textract.fromBufferWithMime` have been added.  textract needs to either know the file name or the mime type to extract a buffer.
 * [#38](https://github.com/dbashford/textract/issues/38).
 Added markdown support.
+* [#31](https://github.com/dbashford/textract/issues/31).
+Added initial ODT support.
+Feedback needed if there is any trouble.
 * Added support for ODS.
 * Added support for XML, XSL.